pendaflex247/pendaflex247.github.io/_posts/2023-08-17-aws-ecommerce-website.md

 ![Alt text](</assets/img/aws-ecommerce-website/20230625205526.png>)

-To connect to subnet this is not neccessary (Ignore)
+To connect to the RDS subnet this is neccessary
+- Go to your EC2 instance
+	- click on Actions > Networking > connect RDS Database

 ![Alt text](</assets/img/aws-ecommerce-website/20230625205655.png>)